alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 - Provide multiple authentication methods for each user, using different communication channels.
 - Combine multiple Conditional Access controls to avoid lockouts:
   - Use Windows Hello for Business to satisfy MFA requirements at sign-in.
-  - Use trusted devices (hybrid-join or intune-managed) to satisfy strong authentication requirements without implicit MFA challenge.
+  - Use trusted devices (hybrid-join or Intune-managed) to satisfy strong authentication requirements without implicit MFA challenge.
   - Leverage risk-based policies that prevent access when the user or sign-in is at risk, in place of fixed MFA policies.
 - Do regular reviews of the exception groups.<sup>[1](#ref1)</sup>
 - Deploy password hash sync even if federated or using pass-through auth.